TalesOfCode/MPP/README.md

 ```

 ## Adminer setup
-Just go to http://localhost/adminer.php and connect to your database
+Just go to http://localhost/adminer.php and create a db or connect to it

 # Doctrine setup